MacTash/Geoscope/README.md

 Contributions are welcome!
 Please submit a Pull Request.

+## 🎮 Easter Eggs

+Run `geoscope init` and look for the WOPR greeting.

 ## ⚠️ Disclaimer

 This tool is for **educational and research purposes only**.
 The authors are not responsible for misuse.
 Always adhere to local laws and terms of service when scraping data.

+---

+*"The only winning move is not to play."* — WOPR